 #2.
 “Name the Toy” Game

 Here is another way to keep your dog mentally stimulated.
 This is a variation of the “Find The Toy” game.
-The goal is to teach your dog the name of a few favorite toys.
-By the end, he should be able to retrieve a toy by name, even when it’s surrounded by other toys!
+The goal is to teach your dog the names of their favorite toys.
+By the end, they should be able to retrieve a toy by name, even when it’s surrounded by other toys!

-Once your dog has learned one toy’s name, you can build his toy vocabulary to make the game more challenging.
-The vocabulary record is held by a Border Collie named Chaser who knows over 1,000 words!
+Once your dog has learned one toy’s name, you can add more toys to make the game more challenging.
+The vocabulary record is held by a Border Collie named Chaser who knew over 1,000 words!
 Chaser lived a long and very enlightening life, showcasing that dogs were very smart.
 She died at the ripe old age of 15.

 #3.
 “Treat Under Cup” Game